 I really didn’t expect to like drinkable yogurt.
 It sounds sort of gimmicky, you know?
 There are already so many forms of yogurt, why would you want another?

 We cleaned out the (mini-)fridge at work recently so we could drag it down the hall to defrost.
-I put up a sign saying that anything not taken home was fair game, which is how I ended up with a blueberry flavored drinkable yogurt.
-I’ll be honest, I wouldn’t have tried if I’d had to pay, but to my surprise, it was tasty.
-And it kept me not-hungry for a few hours, which is quite a feat with my metabolism.
+I put up a sign saying that anything not taken home beforehand was fair game, which is how I ended up with a blueberry-flavored drinkable yogurt.
+To my surprise, it was tasty.
+To my further surprise, it kept me not-hungry for a few hours, which is quite a feat with my metabolism.

 This recipe is sort of a cheat in that I’m not asking you to actually cook anything (unless it’s the compote).
 But: it’s easy, it’s tasty, it’s healthy, AND it’s perfect for those breakfasts that I (so many of us!) don’t have time for.

 The real benefit of making your own drinkable yogurt is that you control what goes into it.
 I tried a couple of brands and found that most of them were sweeter than I wanted.
 If you, like many people–like me–are trying to cut down on sugar, this is an easy way to do it.
 Plus if you are a fan of the stuff, you’re probably spending $1.50 – $2 per single-serving bottle, so obviously this is a more cost-effective method.

-This version was made with extra-special jam, handmade by the grandmother of someone I work with.
-He usually makes his own, but he had a lot going on last year, so his family stepped in to help.
+This photographed version was made with extra-special jam, handmade by the grandmother of someone I work with.
+He usually makes his own, but he had a lot going on the previous year, so his family stepped in to help.
 So the lovely color in this batch is from a mixed strawberry-blueberry homemade jam.
-Thanks, Adam!
+Thanks, Adam & family!